 The One & Only Reethi Rah is the go-to resort for newlyweds and A-listers.
-For ultimate glamour and opulence, this is the resort to go too.
-It is one of the most highly rated resorts in the Maldives.
+For ultimate glamour and opulence, this is the resort to go to.
+It is one of the most highly-rated resorts in the Maldives.

 It features 128 beautifully designed and decorated thatch-roof villas located on perfect white sandy beaches, in secluded lush jungles and of course, out on stilts in the ocean.
 Everything about this resort is extravagant - especially the food.

-Guests are treated to a wide range of culinary experiences from casual beach dining to top class fusion cuisine from all over the world.
-Complimentary services include laundry and garment pressing, sea salt baths and even water sport activities like snorkeling, canoeing, windsurfing and more!
+Guests are treated to a wide range of culinary experiences, from casual beach dining to top-class fusion cuisine from all over the world.
+Complimentary services include laundry and garment pressing, sea salt baths and even water sports activities like snorkeling, canoeing, windsurfing and more!

-This is also a great place to pamper yourself and treat yourself to a day in the luxury on-site spa.
+This is also a great place to pamper yourself and treat yourself to a day in the luxurious on-site spa.